Ayya48822/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to all subdirectories subdirectories of the current directory for the owner the group owner and all other users
+script that set mode of the file hello the same as ollehs mode